 Alina Eva Freund, Project Manager: Community IPM.
 Alina is responsible for the strategic direction of a suite of projects that improve health and environment in our communities and make schools healthier places for children.
 She also oversees certification programs for Green Shield Certified and IPM Star for schools.
-Before following her Midwestern husband to the U.S., Alina worked for international organizations that focus on sustainability in global food and wood products supply chains, and managed projects on market research.
+Before following her Midwestern husband to the U.S., Alina worked for international organizations that focus on sustainability in global supply chains, and managed projects on market research.

 Sharon Haberkorn, Office Manager.
 Sharon has a financial and management background working as an Operations Officer at a bank and as a Paid Audience Development Manager with a media company.
 She will be managing financial/bookkeeping and human resources.
 Outside of work, she enjoys spending time with family and friends, gardening and cooking.